This post may contain affiliate links. See my disclosure statement for details.

 - Preheat oven to 375 degrees F.

 - In a small food processor, combine 1/4 cup sugar and 1/4 cup ginger.
-Run the processor for about 30 seconds so the ginger is finely chopped.
+Run the processor for 30-60 seconds so the ginger is finely chopped.

 - Zest and juice the lemons.

-- In a large bowl, whisk together flour, sugar/ginger mixture, baking powder, salt and 2 teaspoons lemon zest.
+- In a large bowl, whisk together flour, sugar/ginger mixture, baking powder, salt, and 2 heaping teaspoons lemon zest.

-- Stirring with a wooden spoon, slowly add heavy cream and 2 tablespoons lemon juice.
+- Stirring with a wooden spoon or large spatula, slowly add the heavy cream and 2 tablespoons lemon juice.

 - The dough will be shaggy.

 - Put the dough out onto a lightly floured surface.
-Knead and turn a few times until the dough comes together.
-Pat into a 9 - 10 inch circle.
+Knead and turn a few times until the dough comes together, using more flour if needed.

 - Cool completely on wire rack.

-- Combine 2 c. powdered sugar, left over lemon zest and 2 tablespoons lemon juice.
+- Combine 2 cups powdered sugar, left over lemon zest and 2 tablespoons lemon juice.
 Stir until smooth, adding more lemon juice for desired consistency.
 Pour glaze over cooled scones.

 Notes